Code-Screen/Code-Screen.github.io/docs/creating-custom-react-native-assessments.md

 All end-to-end tests must use the `Cypress` E2E test framework.

 The `package.json` file may only be changed if you want to add third-party libraries to your assessment.
-All the current versions of the dependencies in `package.json` and `package-lock.json` must not be changed.
+All the current versions of the dependencies in `package.json` must not be changed.

 The other config files in the template repo must also not be changed, including the `babel.config.js` and `cypress.config.js` files.